Twins vs. Orioles: Betting Trends, Records ATS, Home/Road Splits

 Twins Betting Records & Stats

-- The Twins have won 34 of the 55 games they were the moneyline favorite this season (61.8%).
+- The Twins have won 60.7% of the games this season when they were the moneyline favorite (34-22).

-- Based on this contest's moneyline, the Twins have an implied win probability of 55.6%.
+- The Twins have a 61.5% chance to win this contest based on the moneyline's implied probability.

-- Minnesota has combined with opponents to hit the over on the total 38 times this season for a 38-46-5 record against the over/under.
+- In the 90 games in which bookmakers have set an over/under for Minnesota, it has combined with opponents to go over the total 38 times (38-46-6).

+- The Twins have put together a 4-7-0 record ATS this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!